mhausenblas/burry.sh/background.md

 The essence of `burry`'s backup algorithm is:

-- Walk the tree from the root
+- Walk the tree from the root of the infra service.
-- For every non-leaf node: process its children
+- For every non-leaf node in infra service: create a sub-directory in the local filesystem and process its children.
-- For every leaf node, store the content (that is, the node value)
+- For every leaf node in infra service, store the content (that is, the node value) in a corresponding file.
-- Depending on the storage target selected, create archive incl. metadata
+- Depending on the storage target selected, create archive incl. metadata (possibly to remote).

 ### Restore algorithm

-TBD.
+- Depending on the storage target selected, download the archive (possibly from remote).
+- Unarchive and walk the directory tree.
+- For every directory create a non-leaf node in infra service and process its children.
+- For every file create a leaf node in infra service.